Kvalifika/kvalifika-react-native-sample/README.md

 | onFinish     | This callback method is triggered when user completes verification.
 Get session data here. |
 | onError      | This callback method is triggered on error.
 [Error Codes](#error-codes).                   |

-KvalifikaSDK uses NativeEventEmitter to communicate between Android and iOS native modules.
+KvalifikaSDK uses NativeEventEmitter to communicate between Android and iOS native modules.<br />
-**Make sure to remove callbacks on unmount;**
+**Make sure to remove callbacks on unmount.**

 ```tsx
 const App = () => {